-Our newest book, The Belize Trash Monster, should be arriving by early March, just in time for the 50th Anniversary of Earth Day!
-It features the Green Kids, Maya, Victor and Tiago, and their efforts to stop a Trash Monster from invading beautiful Belize.
+Our newest book, The Belize Trash Monster, should be arriving this month, just in time for the 50th Anniversary of Earth Day!
+It features the Green Kids, Maya, Victor and Tiago, trying to stop a Trash Monster from invading beautiful Belize.

 Also arriving in time for the 50th Anniversary of Earth Day, we will have a book depicting Grand Teton National Park's famous Grizzly Bear 399.
 Sylvia Medina is working on this story with Tom Mangelsen, a talented wildlife photographer who has biographed the life of Bear 399 through his photos.

 March is Dolphin Awareness Month, and has observations for just about everyone: